topolvm/topolvm/deploy/README.md

 An overview of setup is as follows:

 1. Deploy [lvmd][] as a systemd service on Node OS.
 2. Prepare [cert-manager][] for your Kubernetes cluster.
-This is for [topolvm-hook][].
+This is for [topolvm-controller][].
 3. Determine how [topolvm-scheduler][] to be run:
-   - If your Kubernetes have control plane nodes, `topolvm-scheduler` should be run as DaemonSet.
+   - If your Kubernetes have control plane nodes, `topolvm-scheduler` should be deployed as DaemonSet.
-   - Otherwise, `topolvm-scheduler` should be run as Deployment and Service.
+   - Otherwise, `topolvm-scheduler` should be deployed as Deployment and Service.
 4. Apply manifests for TopoLVM.
 5. Configure `kube-scheduler` to use `topolvm-scheduler`.
 6. Prepare StorageClasses for TopoLVM.